x-0o0/snippets-composable-architecture/README.md

 ### `feature`

-Create snippets for the reducer, view and preview for a feature
+Creates snippets for the reducer, view and preview for a feature

 | Figure.1 | Figure.2 |
 | --- | --- |